Pattern 4.1: Delegate Influence

 Pattern 4.2: Circle

-A circle is an equivalent, semi-autonomous and self-governing group of people collaborating to respond to a driver.
+A circle is an equivalent, self-governing, and semi-autonomous group of people collaborating to account for a domain.

 - may be permanent or temporary